z-------------/Abungo/README.md

 ### Running

-`cd` to the directory in which you put Abungo and do `node server.js`.
+`cd` to the Abungo directory and do `node server.js`.

-You can also start it with something like [Foreman](https://github.com/ddollar/foreman) if you want to be able to set the `PORT` and other environment variables (not as useful in v1 as it used to be).
+You can also start it with something like [Foreman](https://github.com/ddollar/foreman) if you want to be able to set the `PORT` and other environment variables.

 ---

 You can also check it out online at https://abungo.herokuapp.com.

+### To-do

+This is a list of things that I plan to add to Abungo in the future.
+They may or may not ever happen.

++ Modular attachment plugin system
++ Video chat